Home » Territorial pathways

 Regional attractiveness and tourism

-Lot-et-Garonne is a land of confluence, imbued with a rural and river identity.
-This pathway highlights various examples of local cooperation to protect the environment, particularly in terms of the circular economy, but also to develop and enhance the attractiveness of a rural area: tourism, local food, youth initiatives.
-And along the way, we'll be discovering some of the department's typical landscapes and towns.
+Lot-et-Garonne is a land of confluence steeped in rural and riverine identity.
+This tour highlighted various examples of local cooperation in the service of environmental preservation, particularly in terms of the circular economy, but also the development and attractiveness of a rural area: tourism, local food, and initiatives aimed at young people.
+And along the way, visitors could discover the department's typical landscapes and villages.

-The 100% local lunch will take place in the heart of an oak forest, at La Taillade, an inclusive and educational home.
-This will be followed by a stroll around the site to meet local SSE players in three themed sequences.
-The first will be devoted to new visions of tourism: solidarity and ecology.
-The sequence on agriculture and food will look at local circuits, the fight against waste and solidarity.
-Finally, in the section on young people, you can find out more about how the SSE is being introduced into schools, training courses and awareness-raising.
+The 100% local lunch took place in the heart of an oak forest, at La Taillade, an inclusive and educational residential care home.
+This was followed by a tour of the site to meet local SSE stakeholders, divided into three thematic sections.
+The first was devoted to new visions of tourism: solidarity and ecology.
+The section on agriculture and food addressed local supply chains, the fight against waste and solidarity.
+Finally, in the section on youth, it was possible to learn more about how the SSE is being introduced in schools, in training programmes and in awareness-raising.

 Composition of the Scientific Committee: